gecko-robotics/pygecko/readme.md

 | publish[32878]................ cpu:   0.9%    mem:   0.07%
 ```

+Note that the topics above are: `hello`, `hey there`, and `cv`.
+They can be any string.

+## `geckolaunch.py`

+`geckolaunch.py` allows you to launch a bunch of processes quickly using a launch
+file.
 A launch file is just a simple json file where each line takes the form:
 `[file, function, kwargs]`.
 Here is an example:

 ```bash